 These activities will result in a planning project that will cost-effectively target actions that have the greatest likelihood of successfully reducing or eliminating identified impairments.

-Monitoring Plan, Data and Results
+Management Plan, Monitoring Plan, Data and Results

 A monitoring plan was developed and implemented to collect water quality data from different stream sections.
 Details and results can be viewed on the Honey Creek Study webpage.